Jason Preston: Utah Jazz (2024)

 On January 9, 2024, Preston signed a two-way contract with the Utah Jazz.
 Preston was waived by the Jazz on November 22 due to a left calf strain injury.
 Preston appeared in seven games for the Jazz and 26 for the Stars.
 In his time with the Salt Lake City Stars of the NBA G League, Preston emerged as a dominant guard.
 In March 2024 he was named the G League Player of the Week after averaging 23.0 points, 12.0 rebounds and 13.0 assists on 54.0 percent shooting during a 3‑0 week.
 The following month he earned the Kia NBA G League Player of the Month award for March 2024 after averaging 19.4 points, 11.2 rebounds and 11.8 assists while leading his team on an 11‑game winning streak.
 He also earned All‑NBA G League First Team honors for the season.

+San Diego Clippers (2025–present)

 On August 12, 2025, Preston signed a training camp deal with the Los Angeles Clippers.
 However on October 18, Preston was waived by the Clippers.